vulk29/Solving_BP_R/content/docs/chapter1/_index.md

 ![](https://eeecon.uibk.ac.at/~discdown/rprogramming/images/02/02_R_cran.jpg){width=50% height=50%}

-Click on the link to your OS and click on the latest version to install, for mac it's the latest .pkg file on top of the list (4.0.0)
+Click on the link to your operating system and click on the latest version to install, for mac it's the latest .pkg file on top of the list (4.0.0).
+If you don't know your operating system, go here: https://whatsmyos.com/

 Then install RStudio, which is an integrated development environment or [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment).
 It is where you will spend most time with R, it has a welcoming layout and many functions that make R more accessible if you've only worked with graphical user interface tools for analyzing data, such as excel.
 To install RStudio, see https://rstudio.com/products/rstudio/download/#download for the free desktop version.
+Depending on whether you are a Mac or Windows user, the next steps will vary, but here is a step by step guide https://courses.edx.org/courses/UTAustinX/UT.7.01x/3T2014/56c5437b88fa43cf828bff5371c6a924/.

 Once you've installed RStudio you should see something like this.